Top FX Providers

 - Low spreads and commissions

-- The choice of the most popular forex trading platforms
+- A range of popular forex trading platforms

-- Range of CFD markets and currency pairs
+- Access to various CFD markets and currency pairs

 - Regulation based in Australia (ASIC)